SaiDarshan2003/Experiment-4/Readme.md

-# Experiment-4
+# Experiment-3

-# To display the even numbers from 1-20
+# To display the even numbers from a range

 ## Aim:
   To write a Java program to display the even numbers from 1-20.